cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 ### Pinning

-While Exam Cram’s assertion that certificate pinning exists to thwart man-in-the-middle attacks is *technically* true, I think it misses the broader picture of how weak the CA system has turned out to be in practice (if the CA system worked correctly, man-in-the-middle attacks on SSL connections would be *much* harder).
+While Exam Cram's assertion that certificate pinning exists to thwart man-in-the-middle attacks is *technically* true, I think it misses the broader picture of how weak the CA system has turned out to be in practice (if the CA system worked correctly, man-in-the-middle attacks on SSL connections would be *much* harder).

 ## ITPro.TV: CompTIA Security+ (SY0-601)